andersjInentri/PVBattery/README.md

 DB_PASSWORD=[password]
 ```

-The prediction, executed by main.py, is for haw many watt the solar panels will generate tomorrow.
+The prediction, executed by main.py, is for how many watt the solar panels will generate tomorrow.
 It checks if the needed pre-requisite data has been fetched in the database before predicting next days PV.
 It writes the values to an Excel-file, prediction.xlsx, in the sheet Pred_<tomorrow date>.
 Run the file with

 ```bash
 python main.py